 Using Our Influence

-Beauty professionals in Nova Scotia are invited to attend this free workshop where we will discuss how to respond with compassion and trauma sensitive approaches.
+Beauty professionals in Nova Scotia attended this free workshop where we discussed how to respond with compassion and trauma sensitive approaches.

-Dale Gruchy is an adult educator who comes with almost 30 years working in the mental health and substance use fields.
+Dale Gruchy was the facilitator.
+She is an adult educator who comes with almost 30 years working in the mental health and substance use fields.
 Dale is currently an instructor with NSCC, focusing on Addictions and Mental Health.
 She has facilitated dozens of workshops in the community focusing on how to have conversations about difficult topics.

 The Safer Spaces project is possible thanks to funding from the Canadian Women's Foundation.